csc-training/elements-of-hpc/running-supercomputer/how-to-use.md

 European countries (Finland, Belgium, the Czech Republic, Denmark, Estonia, Iceland, Norway, Poland, Sweden, and Switzerland) and European Union.
-Half of the resources of LUMI is allocated to consortium members, other half is available also researchers and industry outside the consortium via special application process.
+Half of the resources of LUMI is allocated to consortium members, other half is available also for researchers and industry outside the consortium via special application process.